Eorl Crabtree

+He is managing director of Midlands Hurricanes.

 Early years

 Born in Cleethorpes, Lincolnshire, Crabtree has lived in Meltham since he was three years old and attended Honley High School.
-He is the nephew of legendary professional wrestler Shirley "Big Daddy" Crabtree, himself a former professional rugby league footballer who played for Bradford Northern, although he never made an appearance for the first team.
+He is a distant nephew of legendary professional wrestler Shirley "Big Daddy" Crabtree, himself a former professional rugby league footballer who played for Bradford Northern, although he never made an appearance for the first team.